 Any child in any family in any school could become a victim of abuse.
 Staff should always maintain an attitude of "It could happen here".
+That includes the likelihood that peer-on-peer abuse happens in every school.

 Key points for staff to remember when taking action are: